American upper class: Upper class versus rich

 In some academic models, the rich are considered to constitute 5% of U.S. households, and their wealth is largely in the form of financial assets, such as stocks, bonds, real estate, and private businesses.
 Other contemporary sociologists, such as Dennis Gilbert, argue that this group is not part of the upper class but rather part of the upper middle class, as its standard of living is largely derived from occupation-generated income and its affluence falls far short of that attained by the top percentile.
 In a 2015 CNBC survey of the wealthiest 10 percent of Americans, 44% described themselves as middle class and 40% as upper middle class.
 Some surveys have indicated that as many as 6% of Americans identify as "upper class."

 Sociologist Leonard Beeghley considers total wealth to be the only significant distinguishing feature of this class and refers to the upper class simply as "the rich."
-Beeghley divides "the rich" into two sub-groups: the rich and the super-rich.
-The super-rich, according to Beeghley, are those able to live off their wealth without depending on occupation-derived income.
+Beeghley divides the rich into two sub-groups: the rich and the super-rich.
 This demographic constitutes roughly 1% of American households.
-Beeghley's definition of the super-rich is congruent with the definition of upper class used by most other sociologists.